josefcoap/elrond-go-scripts-v2/README.md

 ## SCRIPT SETTINGS - MUST BE MODIFIED BEFORE FIRST RUN

-- config/variables.cfg - used to define username, home path, keys location and SSH port.
+- config/variables.cfg - used to define username, home path, validator keys location, Github OAUTH Token and SSH port.
 - config/identity 	   - used to define the path to the SSH key - <MAKE SURE YOU EDIT THIS FILE TO MATCH YOUR SETUP!>
 - config/target_ips    - used to define the list of remote machines (IPs or hostnames), each machine in a new line